Infant development: Birth to 3 months

 Infant development begins at birth.
 Consider major infant development milestones from birth to 3 months — and know what to do when something's not right.By Mayo Clinic Staff

 A lot happens during your baby's first three months.
-Most babies reach certain milestones at similar ages, but infant development isn't an exact science.
-Expect your baby to grow and develop at his or her own pace.
-As you get to know your baby, consider these general infant development milestones.
+Most babies reach certain milestones at similar ages, but infants take their own path as they develop.
+Expect your baby to grow and develop at your baby's own pace.
+Keep in mind that a baby born early, also called premature, may have a delay in some milestones.
+As you get to know your baby, think about these general infant development milestones.

 What to expect

 At first, caring for your baby might feel like an endless cycle of feeding, diapering and soothing.
-But soon, signs of your baby's growth and development will emerge.
+But soon, signs of your baby's growth and development will appear.

 Promoting your baby's development

-Your relationship with your child is the foundation of his or her healthy development.
+Your relationship with your child is the foundation of your baby's development.
 Trust your ability to meet your baby's needs.
-You can:

 - Hold your baby.
-This can help your newborn feel safe, secure and loved.
+Skin-to-skin contact helps your baby's brain development.
+Holding your baby can help your newborn feel safe, secure and loved.
 Let your baby grasp your little finger and touch your face.

-- Change positions.
-Hold your baby facing outward.
-With close supervision, place your baby on his or her tummy to play.
-Hold a colorful toy or make an interesting noise to encourage your baby to pick up his or her head.
-Many newborns get fussy or frustrated on their tummies, so keep these sessions brief at first — just a few minutes at a time.
-If drowsiness sets in, place your baby on his or her back to sleep.
+- Keep it interesting.
+Give your baby toys with different textures or bold patterns.
+With you paying close attention, place your baby on the tummy to play.
+Make an interesting noise to encourage your baby to pick up the head.
+Many newborns get fussy or upset when on their tummies, and that's OK.
+Keep these sessions brief at first.
+But keep trying it.
+If your baby gets tired, put your baby on the back to sleep.

 When something's not right

 Your baby might reach some developmental milestones ahead of schedule and lag behind on others.
-This is normal.
-It's a good idea to be aware of the warning signs of developmental delay, however.
-Consult your baby's doctor if you're concerned about your baby's development or you notice any of these red flags by age 3 months:
+This is common.
+But it's a good idea to know some warning signs of a developmental delay.
+Talk to your baby's health care provider if you notice any of these red flags:

-- Doesn't follow moving objects with his or her eyes
+- Doesn't follow moving objects with the eyes.

-Remember that every baby is unique — but your instincts are important, too.
-The earlier a problem is detected, the earlier it can be treated.
+Remember that every baby is unique.
+But your instincts are important too.
+If your gut tells you to call your baby's health care provider, do it.
+The earlier a problem is found, the earlier it can be treated.

 Children’s health information and parenting tips to your inbox.